tu2-atmanand/EvilRed-ObsidianTheme/README.md

 ## Install

+The Theme is available from the Obsdian Theme Marketplace.
+Install and Enjoy !

+### Install Manually

-The theme is yet to be published on Obsidian Marketplace.
-For now you can manually install it from my release on github :
+To manually install the theme from my release on github, follow below steps :

 1. Download the zip file from the [release](https://github.com/tu2-atmanand/EvilRed-ObsidianTheme/releases).